Freedom of Information Publication Scheme

 For a full list of all our clinical and non-clinical services, go to our services and use the A-Z to navigate.

-General patient and visitor information, including visiting times, and shops and facilities on the hospital site can be found in the For Patients section.
+General patient and visitor information, including visiting times, and shops and facilities on the hospital site can be found in the for patients and visitors section.

 Patient information on specific conditions, treatments and services can be found by browsing the our services section or may be provided by your healthcare professional when you attend the hospital.

-Visit the Media and Photography section of our website and find information including how to make a media enquiry to the Trust.
+Visit the Information for Journalists section of our website and find information including how to make a media enquiry to the Trust.

 Any requests for information falling into the following six main areas will be managed as a request for Environmental information, in accordance with the Environmental Regulations 2005.
 These areas are: